Newborn Jaundice – A Complete Guide

 All Newborn babies get jaundice, which usually peaks 3 days after birth.
 This clears 7 days after birth in term babies and within 14 days in preterm babies.
 This is called physiological jaundice.
 It is a natural phenomenon that happens in all newborn babies.

-But, in certain conditions the level of bilirubin shoots up requiring some form of treatment.
-This is called pathological as there would be some underlying problem causing it.
+But, in certain conditions, the level of bilirubin shoots up, requiring some form of treatment.
+This is called pathological, as there would be some underlying problem causing it.
 Some of the causes of infant jaundice are:

 - Babies born preterm (before 37 weeks)

-- Babies bruised during birth
+- Babies are bruised during birth

 - Babies with a brother or sister who had newborn jaundice

-- Babies whose mothers are Rh negative and/or have type O blood
+- Babies whose mothers are Rh-negative and/or have type O blood

 - If a mother and baby’s blood group and type are different (or “incompatible”); the mother’s immune system may damage the baby’s red blood cells